 - 6 weeks after they submitted

-- Keep it simple, use Mailchimp if you don’t have a CRM capable of doing this.
+- Keep it simple.
+Use Mailchimp if you don’t have a Customer Relationship Management (CRM) system that’s capable of doing this.

-- The content for the emails needs to helpful enough to be relevant, but also generic enough that they will be useful to a potential or a current customer.
-That way you don’t have to manually clean your list based on the status of the contact receiving the messages.
+- The content for the emails needs to helpful enough to be relevant, but also generic enough that they will be useful even after a prospect converts and becomes a customer.

-- Last, but certainly not least, this IS CASL compliant.
+- A drip campaign is Canadian Anti-Spam Legislation (CASL) compliant.
 If you’d like to know why, you can read this excerpt from the Government of Canada’s Website.

 Here’s an example of a drip campaign from Bryan’s Fuel:

-And here is a sample report of the people that have started this series of emails, and the amount of people that have received each one.
-Check out the open and click rates.
+And here is a sample report of the drip campaign’s success.
+Check out the open and click rates!

-The best part of this approach is that it happens while you’re sleeping!
+The best part of the drip campaign approach is that it is generating leads while you’re sleeping!
 You can set it and forget it.

 WANT TO LEARN MORE?